29next/theme-kit/README.md

 │   └── styles.scss // processed to assets/main.css
 ```

-**Important** - Sass processing is only supported on local, files in the `sass` directory are uploaded to your store for storage but cannot be edited in the store theme editor,
+**Important** - Sass processing is only supported on local, files in the `sass` directory are uploaded to your store for storage but cannot be edited in the store theme editor.

 **Configure Default Output Style**